DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_overview.md

 1. The MCP server identifies the `airfoil` agent and the `generate-cfd-mesh` skill for this request.
 2. It semantically parses the user prompt into skill inputs (`airfoil_profile=naca0012`, `mach_number=0.05`, `reynolds_number=20000`, `y_plus_target=50`).
-3. It creates a new isolated case folder, e.g., `airfoil_mesh_naca0012_ma005_20k_y50_0000`
+3. It creates a new isolated case folder, e.g., `airfoil_mesh_naca0012_ma005_20k_y50_0000`, and copies all DAFoam configuration files from the airfoil agent into this folder.
-4. In **prepare**, it copies geometry and mesh configuration files into that folder, then checks the review result.
-5. In **run**, it create a bash script that contains the predefined mesh generation commands, and run the bash script.
+4. The `generate-cfd-mesh` skill is executed.
+In **prepare**, it copies geometry and mesh configuration files into that folder, then checks the review result.
+In **run**, it run a bash script that contains the predefined mesh generation commands.
+In **analyze**, it computes mesh quality metrics, verifies whether the mesh quality passes thresholds, and generates mesh plots.
+5. All the results are passed to the agent playbook for the `generate-cfd-mesh` skill.
+If the mesh quality fails, it will follow the instructions to correct it.
-6. In **analyze**, it computes mesh quality metrics, verify if the mesh quality passes thresholds, and also generate mesh plots.
+6. The mesh plots, interactive visualization servers, and a report regarding the mesh quality and number of mesh cells are passed back to the user.

-If any review fails (for example invalid input ranges or mesh quality below threshold), the workflow stops at that phase and reports what must be fixed.

 <div style="text-align: center;">
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-overview-diagram.png" style="width:800px !important;" />